-6. What will happen if CPSC receives more than 1 application from a state (i.e., different organizations)?
+5. What will happen if CPSC receives more than 1 application from a state (i.e., different organizations)?

 Local governments serving different communities within a state can apply, and we encourage multiple local governments of a state to apply.
-However, only one application per political entity will be eligible for funding.
+However, only one application per state or local government or political subdivision will be eligible for funding.